Sikandar873964/Next-gen-CRM/README.md

 # Next-Gen-CRM

-Built using Next.js 14 with App Router.
+Built using Next.js 14 with App Router, the Next Gen CRM is capable of: -

+- CRUD Operations on Users, Customers, Products and Enquiries
+- Role Based Access Control for Users
+- Login and Signup functionality
+- Server side code execution with Next.js' server actions

 ## Prerequisites
 The following must be installed on your computer to run this project locally:
 - [Node.js](https://nodejs.org/en)
 - [npm](https://www.npmjs.com/)

 ## Running the Project